neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 Sensory filtering for species-specific song[^hedwig-2006]. **A**) Trackball system for analysing cricket phonotaxis.
 [See also this video of the behavior](https://youtu.be/oVL82zuPbLU) **B**) Sound patterns to test sensory tuning for conspecific song. **C**) Tuning curve of phonotaxis demonstrates the strongest response to SP34–SP42, which corresponds to the natural range of SP.
 Phonotaxis declined at shorter or longer syllable periods.
 :::

-So, at a basic level, what is a neural mechaism of phonotaxis?
-Sensory stimuli are transformed into changes in neuron membrane potential by sensors.
-Sensors then synapse onto *decision* centers in the brain, which trigger specific FAPs.
-If a certain threshold is reached by a sensory filter, then the FAP will be triggered.
+At a basic level, let's think about a ***neural mechanism for FAPs***:
+1. Sensory stimuli are transformed into changes in neuron membrane potential by sensors.
+2. Sensors then synapse onto *decision* centers in the brain, which trigger specific FAPs.
+3. If a certain threshold is reached by a sensory filter, then the FAP will be triggered (carried out by coordinated CPGs).

 The flow of information is: sensory stimuli --> sensory filter --> decision --> FAP.

+Therefore, we can infer a lot about sensory filters in the nervous system by examining behavioral responses.
+Additionally, we can observe how the stimulus threshold for behavior is related to the stimulus threshold for spiking in neurons.

 :::{figure} /images/cricket-sensory-filtering.png
-:width: 600
+:width: 700
 :align: center

-Both the amplitude and the SP of song effect the membrane potential of a sensory filter.
+**A)** The song amplitude needed to evoke phonotaxis behavior (the inverse of the Figure 33C). **B&C)** Both the amplitude and the SP of song effect the membrane potential of a sensory filter.
+Above a certain membrane potential, the sensory filter neuron(s) will spike and activate post-synaptic (*downstream*) decision-making neurons.
 :::

+---
+> ⏳ 5 min

 ***Q6: The song amplitude needed to evoke an FAP is most closely related to the:
 a. sensory threshold in Lorenz's model